 Understanding a Quiet Mind

-To be clear, this does not mean we don’t have to do anything!… It won’t happen by itself.
-This will require effort, but the point I’m trying to pass here is that it doesn’t have to be perfect, and this is important to understand when it comes to the practice of meditation.
+This doesn’t mean we don’t have to do anything!
+It won’t happen by itself.
+It does require some effort, but the point is that it doesn’t have to be perfect… and this is important to understand when it comes to the practice of meditation.